Obba Developer Documentation

 These entries will tell Windows where Obba is installed.
 They will also tell Obba which Java runtime it should use.

-Note: If you move the Obba folder %APPDATA%\Obba then Obba cannot launch.
+Note: If you move the Obba folder %LOCALAPPDATA%\Obba then Obba cannot launch.

 Obba for OpenOffice